Nesvilab/FragPipe/docs/tutorial_lfq.md

 ![](https://raw.githubusercontent.com/Nesvilab/FragPipe/gh-pages/images/lfq-rawfiles.png)

-Once you’ve added the files, you can annotate them by editing the ‘Experiment’ and ‘Replicate’ fields manually or in batches with the ‘Set experiment/replicate’ button (shown below).
+Once you’ve added the files, you can annotate them by editing the ‘Experiment’ and ‘Bioreplicate’ fields manually or in batches with the ‘Set experiment/replicate’ button.
+The data type should be automatically detected as DDA.

 ![](https://raw.githubusercontent.com/Nesvilab/FragPipe/gh-pages/images/lfq-annotatefiles.png)